Skip to content

 When block represents the When instruction of Agama DSL.

-Create a conditional check using the When block to check if the authentication (validated in validate credentials block) has been successful.
+Create a conditional check using the When block to check if the user credentials were successfully validated.

 Click on the newly created When block.
 Click .
 Input values as shown below in the configuration screen